phatak-dev/blog/_posts/2014-12-13-library-jar-mesos.md

   }
  {% endhighlight   %}

- We call a start method to start which serves files from *resourceBase* folder.
+ We call start method to start the server, which serves files from *resourceBase* folder.

-### Integrating server with Scheduler
+### Step 2 : Integrate server with Scheduler

  The above server has to be started dynamically whenever we require to distribute the jars.
+In Mesos scheduler is responsible for spinning up the task, so we start it before the first task at scheduler side.

 {% highlight scala %}